 Light and Temperature

 Grow the rattlesnake plant in a shaded area with bright indirect light in the afternoon.
-Bright direct light will burn the leaves, causing them to wither and the plant to die.
+Bright direct sunlight will burn the leaves, causing them to wither and the plant to die.

 When grown indoors, ensure the plant gets a decent amount of sunlight throughout the day.
 Adding grow lights to provide supplemental lighting.
 Caring for the Rattlesnake is not difficult.